 Krishna Janmashtami or Gokulashtami is celebrated all over India as the birth of Bhagwan Krishna.
-This year Janmashtami is on 18 and 19 August, 2022.
+This year Janmashtami is on 6 September, 2023.
 Here I share 95 recipes that consist of sweets, snacks and fasting recipes that you can make for the Janmashtami festival.
 Most of these recipes are from the North Indian and Western Indian cuisine.
 I have also shared many South Indian recipes that are made during this Krishna Jayanthi festival.

 Janmanshtami is also known as Gokulashtami or Sri Krishna Jayanthi and is celebrated with great fervour all over India.